Leo Borg

 Leo Karl Borg (/sv/; born 15 May 2003) is a Swedish tennis player.
 He has a career-high singles ranking of world No. 334 achieved on 11 September 2023 and a doubles ranking of No. 1,033 achieved on 26 June 2023.
-He is the current No. 4 Swedish singles player.
+He is the current No. 3 Swedish singles player.

 Personal info

 He is the son of 11-time Grand Slam champion and former world No. 1, Björn Borg.

 Junior career

 Borg excelled on the ITF Junior Circuit, defeating world No. 1 junior Bruno Kuzuhara in the final of the Porto Alegre in Brazil, one of the top junior tournaments, in March 2021.
 Borg also qualified for and played in the 2021 junior majors, including Wimbledon.
-His junior ranking peaked at No. 12 in the world.
+His junior ranking peaked at world No. 12 on 15 March 2021.

 Professional career

 2021: ATP Tour debut

 Borg received a number of wildcards in ATP Challenger events and ATP Tour qualifying and main events and competed regularly on the ITF World Tour.
 He made his ATP Tour main-draw debut at the 2021 Stockholm Open as a wildcard, where he lost in the first round to eventual champion Tommy Paul.